Wirral & Merseyside Sportives : Liverpool to Chester, Wirral Bikeathon

 One of the features of the LCL Liverpool-Chester sportive is that you get to ride through the tunnel under the Mersey.
 It’s quite a surreal feeling, especially if you are used to driving through either of the tunnels.
 The tunnel roads are perfectly smooth, not a pothole in sight.
 The first time you go through the tunnels you may be surprised at the length of both the downhill and uphill, at least one mile in length for both aspects.

 This is a well organised event and one that is well attended (approx 3,000 riders).
-There are three primary distances; 25m, 50m, 100m.
-The mid distance is one that I have done for the past few years and it is basically a straight ride from Liverpool to Chester, riding through the minor roads of the Wirral.
+There are four primary distances; 25m, 50m, 75m, 100m.
+The 50m route is one the I did when I first started doing sportives and is basically a straight ride from Liverpool to Chester, riding through the minor roads of the Wirral.

 The halfway point is a stop off at the Countess of Chester, before returning to Liverpool, using similar secondary roads across the Wirral Peninsular.

-This year, I’ve decided to do the longer 100m route, which shares the 50m route through the Wirral but then extends a further 50m out to Delamere Forest.
+The 75m route is the latest additional to the LCL family of routes but 100m is now my route of choice.
+It’s probably one of the easiest 100-mile sportives you can do.
+The 100m route shares the 50m route through the Wirral to Chester but then extends a further 50m through Cheshire to Delamere Forest before returning to Chester and then back into Liverpool, watching your times so you get to go through the tunnel again.
 This is a great day out and a ride that I book as soon as entry opens.